Top 10 Ways to Prepare for Retirement

 - Fewer than half of Americans have calculated how much they need to save for retirement.

-- The average American spends 20 years in retirement.
+- The average American spends roughly 20 years in retirement.

 Putting money away for retirement is a habit we can all live with.
 Remember…Saving Matters!